Proliferative Diabetic Retinopathycauses, symptom and treatments

 While there is no cure for proliferative retinopathy, there are treatments available that can help manage the condition and prevent further vision loss.
 The treatment’s primary goal is to reduce abnormal blood vessel growth in the retina.

-Some of the treatments available for proliferative retinopathy include laser photocoagulation, which uses a laser to seal off leaking blood vessels, and injections of medications that can help prevent the growth of new blood vessels.
+Some treatments available for proliferative retinopathy include laser surgery photocoagulation, which uses a laser to seal off leaking blood vessels, and injections of medications that can help prevent the growth of new blood vessels.

 What causes diabetic retinopathy?